charlesbanagan2/keywords/README.md

 while: Used to create a loop that continues until a condition is met.

-with: Used to handle file operations safely (e.g., saving library data to a file).
+with: Used to handle file operations safely

 yield: Used to create a generator that yields book details one at a time.